kaspermarkus/molder/ROADMAP.md

 #### Milestone X: Backend basics - input/output nodes and pipes (45h) (*[16h45m]*) ####

-* Run (5h)
-  * First do validation call.
-  * If no errors, process the mold.
-  * On errors, break the process and return
-  * run from UI on clicking the play button

-* Tests of basic UI

-* NODE - CSV output
-  * write tests for UI
-  * write tests for backend

-* NODE - CSV input:
-  * write tests for UI

-* NODE - drop column
-  * write tests for UI
-  * write tests for backend

 * Delete arrow between two nodes + tests
 ** Find suitable place for deletion: menuitem?
 GUI menu item?
 Under general?
 UI symbol ** Confirmation if sensible